thinkdream/abac-explained/README.md

 ## Policy (`P`)

  `P` is the way to define access rights.
-There are several point of view how to define it, I will concentrate over one of them.
+There are several point of view how to define it.
+ An option to debate is to create tree/structure of attributes.

+### 1. Per `UA`

  `P` is first defined as a match for `UA`, each `P` must be unique defined by its `PA` set.
  Missing attributes means `any`.
-That will deliver some issues when adding new `UA`, probably the bes approach is to find the best and most restricted set.
+That will deliver some issues when adding new `UA`, probably the best approach is to find the best and most restricted set.

  ```
  ...